I’m gonna’ talk about SELLING today.

 So maybe I’ll talk about it like, if we’re making posts in Facebook groups and trying to get people to do something online and they don’t really know who we are then.
 It’s still really important then to make sure you’re talking to the right person because the right person for your offer, for whatever you’re selling is not going to think it’s annoying.
 They’re going to think, oh my gosh, I need this.
 Even if somebody else doesn’t get it, that’s okay.
 We’re only talking to that one person.
 Right?

 It’s about shifting that mindset into sales being more of a service itself.
-Than a here, I’m trying to get you to do something.
-It’s more like, I have something that can help you.
+Instead of, I’m trying to get you to do something… It’s more like, I have something that can help you.
 That’s something I say a lot, you’ve probably heard me say this before, if your service, if whatever you’re selling is not valuable, please just leave now.
 Because I only want to be working with people who have real value to give and want to genuinely help other people.
 That might be with their business.
 That might be with their mindset.
 That might be with dance.
 It doesn’t matter, as long as your goal is to provide value and actually help people.
 If you are trying to scam people out of their money, you are annoying and slimy and sleazy and you can just leave.
 I should’ve said that at the beginning, but anyway.

 Just reframing those thoughts into something like, this person will be better off if we work together.
 I can actually help them.
 I can make a difference for them.
 If they didn’t work with me, would they be able to meet their goals?
 Could they still get where they’re going without you?
 You know?
 And sometimes they can, but most of the time they can’t.
 People need what you have.
 People need what you have.
 And you have to believe that.
 You have to.
 Because if you don’t believe that, you’re not gonna be able to convince anyone else.
 Right?